Johannes11833/rclone_python/README.md

 rclone.create_remote('onedrive', RemoteTypes.onedrive)
 ```

-Additionally, client-id and client-secret can be used with many ckoud providers.
+Additionally, client-id and client-secret can be used with many cloud providers.

 ```python
 from py_rclone import rclone